futomi/node-enocean-utils/README.md

 ---------------------------------------
 ## <a id="Release-Note">Release Note</a>

+* v0.1.0 (2017-08-15)
+  * Rewrote all scripts to be modern coding style such as `let`, `const`, and `Promise`.
+The `startMonitor()` and `stopMonitor()` methods now return a `Promise` object.
+  * USB gateway dongle will be now automatically detected without specifying the path representing the USB serial port to the `startMonitor()` method.
+  * Newly supported the EnOcean Radio Protocol 1 (ERP1).
+  * Newly added "F6-02-01" (Light and Blind Control - Application Style 1) to the supported EEPs.
+Actually, it is completely as same as "F6-02-02" (Light and Blind Control - Application Style 2).
+  * Updated the manufacturer code/name mapping data.
+  * Fixed a bug of `analyzer.js` that an exeption was thrown if an telegram comes from an unknown device.

 * v0.0.6 (2017-08-02)
   * Fixed a bug that an exeption was thrown if an unexpected telegram comes.

 ---------------------------------------
 ## <a id="License">License</a>